coreyja/coreyja.com/blog/make-the-change-easy/index.md

 By refactoring BEFORE you add a new feature your codebase is getting cleaner and cleaner as you go!
 As opposed to creating more tech debt with each PR, you can actually clean up your codebase as you go!
 This will pay for itself in the long run, AND has the benefit of making the work more “predictable”.
 In a clean, well organized code base there are less chances of running into something unexpected that drastically shifts the timelines for a project.
 In a messy codebase it’s common to find issues buried, or things that take longer to untangle than expected.

 Not only does cleaning up the codebase allow you to be more productive, it also helps be more predictable!
 And predictability is sometimes even more important than raw speed.
-Something being finished a day or two earlier is often not a deal breaker, but missing an agreed upon deadline because something unexpected came up can cause issues for the organization.
+Sometimes being finished a day or two earlier is not a deal breaker, but missing an agreed upon deadline because of a spagehti code bug put you off timeline can cause issues for the organization.

 I'm a firm believer that in 90% of circumstances its better to refactor the code ahead of an expected change, instead of hacking it in and just kicking the cleanup can down the road.